a16z-infra/ai-town/fly/README.md

    npx convex deploy
    ```

-3. Deploy the AI Town frontend and point it to the Convex backend.
+3. Deploy the Cozy Cafe frontend and point it to the Convex backend.

    You can get the convex url from the output of the `npx convex deploy` command.
 Or you can get it
    from the [Convex dashboard](https://dashboard.convex.dev/deployment/settings) listed as